Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/Beyond Smart.md

 Are they things we could cultivate?<br><br>Because the trouble with intelligence, they say, is that it's mostly inborn.
-The evidence for this seems fairly convincing, especially considering that most of us don't want it to be true, and the evidence thus has to face a pretty stiff headwind.
+The evidence for this seems fairly convincing, especially considering that most of us don't want it to be true, and the evidence thus has to face a stiff headwind.
 But I'm not going to get into that question here, because it's the other ingredients in new ideas that I care about, and it's clear that many of them can be cultivated.<br><br>That means the truth is excitingly different from the story I got